na-na-hi/renget/archive/pcrgjpstartguide.md

 ##->Permanent Targets<-
 While not re-roll targets, these units are always available to roll on any banner.
 They are excellent units to have in your roster.
 Does not include characters with 6 Star versions.

 **School Festival Yuni** - Fantastic support for both damage types in multiple game modes.
-If you get her, that's an S-Tier roll.
+Still very good, less dominant.
+**Noire Io** -
 **Stage Misaki** - Another fantastic support, but only for magic teams.
 S-Tier roll as far as permas go.
 **Inori** - Top tier Arena unit, good roll for those who enjoy that mode.
 Is also farmable at Hard Node 44-3.
 **Magical Girl Kasumi** - Top tier Arena unit for offense and defense, farmable at Hard Node 38-3